 The most popular Mortgage Calculator is the Mortgage Payment Calculator.
 Determining the mortgage payment is a simple matter, and often done by simple formula.
 Due to the simplicity of this type of Mortgage Calculator, many websites will include this for their users.
 Of course it does not really provide useful information in regards to strategy testing, sensitivity analysis, or decision making, but it does answer the simple question.

 A mortgage payment can be a complex financial concept to grasp fully.
 To begin with, each mortgage payment will be the same, yet each on will be different.
 What does this mean?
-Each mortgage payment will be composed of two parts, interest and principle.
+Each mortgage payment will be composed of two parts, interest and principal.
 When a mortgage payment is made, the interest that has accumulated on the balance since the last payment will be paid first, with the remainder of the payment applied to the outstanding balance.
 This slightly reduced balance will be charged interest again for the next payment, but since the balance will be slightly less than before, the interest portion of the payment will also be slightly less.
 As each payment goes on, the portion of the payment that is used to pay the interest reduces.
 Thus each payment is slightly different than the last one.

 Another important concept to grasp is the relation between your mortgage payment and your income.
 Mortgages typically have constant payments that do not change over the life of the mortgage, except between terms.
 However, your income will most likely rise over the life of your mortgage.
 Remember that mortgages can be amortized over thirty years sometimes, as long as a career.
 Not only will you likely earn promotions and seniority, but you will also receive cost of living raises to compensate for inflation.
 The nice thing about a mortgage payment, is that is does not rise due to inflation.